 - Target your audience (Clients, team members, sponsors, etc)

 - Choose the format and type

 - Make sure it’s clear

 - Edit draft

 Because a project status report follows a basic outline, it can be helpful to use a project status report template.
 However, a project status report template is only a static document.
-Using project status reporting software integrates with all your project management tools for greater efficiencies.
+Using project status reporting software integrates with all your project management tools for greater efficiency.

 How Do You Ask for a Project Status Report?